|

 did occur in August 1995).
 Dr. Greer provided

+him a package of evidence, assessments and other documents.[ix]
 He and Rockefeller had been working together since February 1994.
 He had provided Rockefeller with the latest UFO

 information being received from top-level deep-throats in contact with CSETI.
 Rockefeller,